RomainTrm/Blog/content/posts/desiging-with-types/index.md

     | Bar
 ```

 With these, we only have one of the possible values at the time.
-So our value will be either `Foo` that is a `bool` or `Bar` that is a kind of flag`.
+So our value will be either `Foo` that is a `bool` or `Bar` that is a kind of flag.
 So our cardinality is then 2 + 1 = 3 possible values.

 > Note these sum types are not natively supported in C#, even if some trick exists to approach this behavior ([Oskar Dudycz](https://bsky.app/profile/oskardudycz.bsky.social) did a great job in his [blog post](https://event-driven.io/en/union_types_in_csharp/)).
 >
-> Though one limitation remains: the compiler is unaware of the number of possible types: even if the implementation of new types is restricted, there's theoretically an infinity of possible extensions of the base type.
+> Though one limitation remains: the compiler is unaware of the number of possible types.
+Even if the implementation of new types is restricted, there's theoretically an infinity of possible extensions of the base type.
 The only solution I've found and used to avoid this issue is to implement the [visitor pattern](https://refactoring.guru/design-patterns/visitor).
 But this is an extremely verbose solution.

 We're now able to compute the number of possible states for our model.